rbannist/ContainersOnAzure_SimpleDocker/readme.md

 You should see an Nginx welcome page with your edits.
 <br><br>
-## Step 7 - Build a new image based on the addition of an additional layer atop the original image that was added in Step 6:
+## Step 7 - Build a new image based on the addition of a new layer that was added in Step 6 atop the original 'Ubuntu' image:

 Back on the 'Docker VM':